 (Also, note how they are presenting it in the all-male format that was still very common in the Renaissance.)

 Here's an English group named Stile Antico singing part of a Mass by William Byrd, another late Renaissance composer.
 This group is putting 2-3 people on each part and of course they have women singing the soprano and alto lines.
-This is also considered a legit way to perform Renaissance polyphony!
+This is also considered a legitimate way to perform Renaissance polyphony!

 In our class, people seem to underestimate how dominant sacred music is in the Renaissance.
 For the test, we study an equal number of sacred and secular pieces, and we do the secular lesson second, so students often get the mistaken impression that there is a big shift towards secular music in the Renaissance.
 That's not really true!

-My personal guesstimate would be that the ratio of sacred-to-secular in the Middle Ages is about 95% to 5%.
+My personal guesstimate would be that the ratio of sacred-to-secular works in the Middle Ages is about 95% to 5%.
 (This is based solely on the written-down music that survives.
 That 5% includes the work of the minstrels, troubadours and trouvères which we've already talked about.)

 The Renaissance is maybe still 80%-20% sacred, or 70-30.
 (These are just my own made-up numbers, so don't quote me on this.)